 Construction, operation, and maintenance of the Project will be in accordance with all applicable permits and approvals.
-Applicable permits and approvals for the Project are summarized in

-Table 1.7-1 along with the schedule for filing of all major permits or appropriate documentation.
-Major permit and approval actions for the Project involving multiple regulatory agencies will include environmental reviews by the FERC for authorization of the Project under Section 3 of the NGA, the USACE) for a dredge and fill permit, the Oregon Department of Land Conservation and Development (DLCD) for a coastal zone management consistency determination, and the ODEQ for an Air Quality Permit.
+Applicable permits and approvals for the Project are summarized in Table 1.7-1 along with the schedule for filing of all major permits or appropriate documentation.
+Major permit and approval actions for the Project involving multiple regulatory agencies will include environmental reviews by the FERC for authorization of the Project under Section (3) of the NGA, the Oregon Department of Land Conservation and Development (DLCD) for a coastal zone management consistency determination, and the ODEQ for an Air Quality Permit.
 It is anticipated at this time, that the Air Quality Permit will include the Project and the nonjurisdictional South Dunes Power Plant.